Azure/aks-engine/docs/topics/sgx.md

       type: CharDevice
 ```

-## OPTIONAL: Using sgx device plugin (alpha)
+## OPTIONAL: Using sgx device plugin

 Alternatively, you can install the sgx device plugin (alpha) which surfaces the usage of Intel SGX’s Encrypted Page Cache (EPC) RAM as a schedulable resource for Kubernetes.
 This allows you to schedule pods that use the Open Enclave SDK onto hardware which supports Trusted Execution Environments.

 ### Device plugin installation

 #### Running on Azure

+*NOTE: For kubernetes versions before v1.17, replace
+1. `node.kubernetes.io/instance-type` -> `beta.kubernetes.io/instance-type`
+2. `kubernetes.io/os` -> `beta.kubernetes.io/os`

-If you are deploying your cluster on Azure, you can leverage the `node.kubernetes.io/instance-type` label in your node selector rules to target only the [DCv2-series](https://docs.microsoft.com/en-us/azure/virtual-machines/dcv2-series) nodes -
+If you are deploying your cluster on Azure, you can leverage the `node.kubernetes.io/instance-type` label in your node selector rules to target only the [DCsv2-series](https://docs.microsoft.com/en-us/azure/virtual-machines/dcv2-series) nodes -

 ```yaml
 nodeAffinity: